Teachers assess to test; educators assess to assist learning.

 Institutional Learning Outcomes (Back to top)

 During the AY 2005-06 the General Education Committee reviewed and revised the competencies to include a fifth one dealing with information literacy and to include supporting outcomes for each of the five competencies.
 These competencies and outcomes were approved by the College Senate and the Board of Trustees in spring 2006.
-MVCC College-wide Competencies are expected of all MVCC graduates, at a level appropriate to their degree or certificate program.
+MVCC College-wide Competencies are expected to be met by all MVCC graduates, at a level appropriate to their degree or certificate program.

 General Edcuation Learning Outcomes (Back to top)